 - 128.05 Assignee's consent, recording copy of assignment.
-(1) The assignee shall indorse in writing the assignee's acceptance of the assignment, and shall file such assignment with the clerk of the court in the county where the debtor has his or her residence or principal place of business.
-The court shall, upon the filing of such assignment, order such assignee to administer the debtor's estate pursuant to this chapter, and the assignee shall be vested with the powers of a receiver. - (2) A certified copy thereof may be recorded in the office of the register of deeds of any county wherein lands are conveyed by such assignment in the same manner and with the same effect as other conveyances.
+(1) The assignee shall endorse in writing the assignee's acceptance of the assignment, and shall file the assignment with the clerk of circuit court in the county where the debtor has his or her residence or principal place of business.
+The court shall, upon the filing of the assignment, order the assignee to administer the debtor's estate pursuant to this chapter, and the assignee shall be vested with the powers of a receiver. - (2) A certified copy of an assignment filed under sub.
+(1) may be recorded in the office of the register of deeds of any county wherein lands are conveyed by the assignment in the same manner and with the same effect as other conveyances.

 Assignee is trustee for both debtor and creditors, but must look primarily to interests of creditors.
-Voluntary Assignment of Linton v Schmidt, 88 W (2d) 183, 277 NW (2d) 136 (1979).
+Voluntary Assignment of Linton v.
+Schmidt, 88 Wis.
+2d 183, 277 N.W.2d 136 (1979).

-- 128.06 Assignee required to comply, when.
-(1) The assignee under a voluntary assignment not previously filed under the provisions of this chapter shall upon petition of any creditor without proof of the insolvency of the assignor be required to file the assignment and comply with the provisions of this chapter. - 128.07 Preferred creditors.
-(1) A person shall be deemed to have given a preference if, being insolvent, the person has made a transfer of any of his or her property, or has procured or suffered a judgment to be entered against him or her in favor of any other person, and the effect of the transfer or the enforcement of the judgment will be to enable any one of his or her creditors to obtain a greater percentage of his or her debt than any other of such creditors of the same class. - (2) If the debtor shall have given a preference within four months before the filing of a petition, or an assignment, or after the filing of the petition and before the appointment of a receiver, or after the filing of an assignment and before the qualification of the assignee, and the person receiving it, or to be benefited thereby, or his or her agent acting therein, shall have had reasonable cause to believe that the enforcement of such judgment or transfer would effect a preference, it shall be voidable by the receiver or assignee, and the receiver or assignee may recover the property or its value from such person. - (3) "Transfer" means the sale or other disposal of or of parting with property or with an interest therein or with the possession thereof or the fixing of a lien upon property or upon an interest therein, absolutely or conditionally, voluntarily or involuntarily, by or without judicial proceedings, as a conveyance, sale, assignment, payment, pledge, mortgage, lien, encumbrance, gift, security or otherwise.
-The retention of a security title to property delivered to a debtor shall be deemed a transfer suffered by such debtor.
+128.06 Assignee required to comply, when.
+(1) The assignee under a voluntary assignment not previously filed under the provisions of this chapter shall upon petition of any creditor without proof of the insolvency of the assignor be required to file the assignment and comply with the provisions of this chapter.

+128.07 Preferred creditors.
+(1) DEFINITIONS.
+In this section:

+- (a) A person shall be considered to have given a preference if, being insolvent, the person has made a transfer of any of his or her property, or has procured or permitted a judgment to be entered against him or her in favor of any other person, and the effect of the transfer or the enforcement of the judgment will be to enable any creditor to obtain a greater percentage of his or her debt than any other creditor of the same class. - (b) "Recipient" means a person who receives a preference, or benefits from a preference, or that person's agent. - (c) 1.
+"Transfer" means any of the following, whether made absolutely or conditionally, voluntarily or involuntarily, by or without judicial proceedings, as a conveyance, sale, assignment, payment, pledge, mortgage, lien, encumbrance, gift, security or otherwise: